Two arrested after a traffic stop and drugs were found in the car - News Break

 Two arrested after a traffic stop and drugs were found in the car

-Two arrested after a traffic stop and drugs were found in the car.
+A man and woman were arrested during a traffic stop when alleged drugs were found in the car.
 34-year-old Adam Amsler and 28-year-old Autumn Swift were charged with Possession of Schedule I or II Narcotic and are in the Allen County Jail.
 The West Central Ohio Crime Task Force and the Allen County Sheriff's deputies pulled Amsler over on Friday after a traffic violation.
 A drug K9 was called in and detected the scent of drugs.
 A search was conducted, and deputies found large amounts of meth, fentanyl, drug paraphernalia, and cash.
 The case will be presented to the Allen County Grand Jury for possible additional charges.www.hometownstations.com